yakaz/elasticsearch-action-reloadsettings/README.md

 Installation
 ------------

-Simply run at the root of your ElasticSearch v0.20.2+ installation:
+Simply run at the root of your ElasticSearch installation:

 	bin/plugin -install com.yakaz.elasticsearch.plugins/elasticsearch-action-reloadsettings/1.0.0

 This will download the plugin from the Central Maven Repository.

-For older versions of ElasticSearch, you can still use the longer:

-	bin/plugin -url http://oss.sonatype.org/content/repositories/releases/com/yakaz/elasticsearch/plugins/elasticsearch-action-reloadsettings/1.0.0/elasticsearch-action-reloadsettings-1.0.0.zip install elasticsearch-action-reloadsettings

 In order to declare this plugin as a dependency, add the following to your `pom.xml`: